 Makerspace Classes He Teaches: ShopBot, Laser Cutter, Vinyl Cutter, 3D modeling, basics of the Woodshop, how to convert your artwork to bring it into CAD Program format.
 He also teaches project classes such as making a longboard, and in the new space can teach one-on-one snowboard making.

-Marty has been a FUSE Makerspace member since it opened at CNM in 2016.
-He owns a company called Custom Cult snowboards, selling custom-made snowboards.
-When Marty found out that FUSE had a ShopBot, he quickly found the perfect location to run his business.
+Marty has been a member of FUSE since it opened at Central New Mexico Community College in 2016.
+He owns a company called Custom Cult snowboards, selling custom-made boards to outdoor enthusiasts worldwide, but he was missing a couple important tools that would make his building process more efficient.
+When Marty found out that the FUSE Makerspace had a ShopBot CNC Router, he realized he’d found the perfect location to run his business.

-He started making snowboards over 20 years ago, when he was looking for a company with snowboards for people with larger feet and found there was a need in the market.
+Marty started making snowboards over 20 years ago.
+He was looking for a snowboard that fit a larger shoe size and couldn’t find one.
+He discovered there was a need in the market for a snowboard that is built for larger feet.
 He's met quite a few folks along the way who could use a wider board or are looking for a fit to match their riding style.

 "There wasn't anyone doing it in a way that I felt matched the needs of the market.
 So I went and started making boards myself in '97.
-I started developing my custom board process then."
+I started developing my custom board process then," he said.

-When he started Custom Cult in 2015, he outsourced the production to a factory.
-It became apparent that the company needed to have its own production so that we could have all the capabilities that we wanted for customization, but also to save costs.
+When Marty started Custom Cult Snowboards in 2015, he outsourced the production of his boards to a factory, but it wasn’t optimal.
+Marty began to consider what it would take for his company to manage its own production.
+Doing so would give him all the capabilities that he wanted for customization, but also save costs of outsourcing.

-In addition to making snowboards, Marty has also developed software and recently graduated from CNM Ingenuity's Deep Dive Coding Bootcamp.
-During his time in the bootcamp, he developed a tool so that you can put in the specs you'd like to see in your custom snowboard and see a mockup of the board.
+In addition to making snowboards, Marty has also spent some time developing software and recently graduated from CNM Ingenuity's Deep Dive Coding Bootcamp.
+During his time in the bootcamp, he developed an application that compliments his snowboard production.
+It allows the user to input in the specs of his or her custom snowboard and see a mockup of the board.

 "It's not necessarily that we're all into the same thing, but we all like to make.
 We appreciate the Maker part of what we are showing each other."